Will Oregon cover the spread vs. Michigan? Betting Trends, Record ATS

 - The Wolverines have played as an underdog of +120 or more just one time this year and came away with a win in that game.

-- The moneyline set for this matchup implies Michigan has a 45.5% chance of walking away with the win.
+- The moneyline set for this matchup implies Michigan has a 45.5% chance of coming away with a victory in the contest.

 Oregon vs. Michigan Over/Under Stats